CalCOFI/rCRUX/documentation/readme.md

 # setup

 get_blast_seeds requires several libraries to run.
-Install any packages **other than ** in the libraries.R file that you don't have installed then run libraries.R.
+Install any packages **other than primer_tree** in the libraries.R file that you don't have installed then run libraries.R.

 Run the functions.R file to define get_blast_seeds and all of its ancillary functions.